Empathy Training UK

 Before any delivery, we agree a SMART outcome with you — a specific, measurable result tied to a business metric you already track.
 Post-session measurement uses the same metric.
 For longer programmes, quarterly KPI tracking is built in.
 You will have documented numbers within five working days of delivery.
 Examples from recent engagements: −54% in average complaint resolution time, −43% in late internal handovers, +38% in viable ideas generated in innovation sessions.

-The key move is translating empathy deficits into cost lines your organisation already measures: turnover cost, complaint handling time, failed project rate, or customer attrition.
+The question your CFO will ask is not "is empathy important?" — it's "what is this spend tied to, and how will we know it worked?"
+The answer to that needs to exist before the booking, not after.
+The key move is translating empathy deficits into cost lines your organisation already measures: turnover, complaint handling time, failed project rate, or customer attrition.
 The business case white paper sets out a four-step framework for building a board-ready proposal.
-The Empathy Diagnostic (£950) is also designed specifically for this purpose — it produces a written report identifying the primary gap and recommending the most appropriate intervention, giving you a documented basis for the internal case.
+The Empathy Diagnostic (£950) is specifically designed for this purpose — it produces a written report naming the primary gap and the appropriate intervention, giving you a documented basis for the internal case rather than an argument.

 Very little.
 A room large enough for participants to move around, chairs, and a flat surface.
 All materials are provided — paper, pencils, thread.
 No technology, no AV equipment, no preparation from participants.
 Sessions have been delivered equally effectively in boardrooms, hospital wards, festival fields, and rugby training rooms.
 There is nothing complicated to set up and nothing that can go wrong technically.